docker-library/commit-warehouse/readme.md

 archive from <https://mosquitto.org/download/>.

 On Windows and Mac, use `cmake` to build.
 On other platforms, just run `make` to build.
-For Windows, see also `readme-windows.md`.
+For Windows, see also `readme-windows.txt`.

 If you are building from the git repository then the documentation will not already be built.
 Use `make binary` to skip building the man pages, or install